 Amazon Pantry and Fresh

-Two of the newest and most interesting additions to the mix is Amazon’s Pantry and Fresh services.
+Two relative newcomers to the mix are Amazon’s Pantry and Fresh services.
 Pantry is included in an Amazon Prime membership, and allows customers to buy everyday packaged grocery items (boxes of cereals, coffee, toilet paper, etc) and have it delivered next day for either £3.99 or if you only buy from the Amazon Pantry Free section then there’s no charge at all.